Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

 ### Coordinate Transforms
+ * Rectangular is the default coordinate system.
  * Transpose flips the X and the Y dimensions, so 'Y' reads horizontally and 'X' vertically.
 Note that this is not the same as simply swapping X and Y as the direction of the elements also changes.
  * Polar maps the Y dimension to the polar radius, and the X direction to the polar angle
  * Stack takes all items with the same X value and stacks them on top of each other

+Both `rectangular` and `transpose` support the `aspect` parameter which controls the aspect ratio of the data on the axes (x:y).
+A value of `1.0` or `square` results in equal spacing of data on both axes.

 Currently, polar is poorly supported; stacked polar bars (pie charts) work, and you can set the size on them to do a Rose Diagram (a pie chart with different radii for each wedge).
 Little else works.